kubecost/poc-common-configurations/argocd/README.md

 - [GCP](../gcp/README-enterprise.md)

  > The installation below assumes you have created the kubecost namespace and kubecost-thanos secrets prior to running the commands.
+ > Also note that while you are free to perform this integration, we provide best effort support for our Free customers.

 ### Install Kubecost on the Primary Cluster